xying21/ckb_sdk/docs/gosdk/quickstart.md

 id: quickstart
 title: ckb-sdk-go
 ---
-This guide will walk you through setting up a Go project to develop DApps with ckb-sdk-go.
+This guide walks you through setting up a project to develop DApps with **ckb-sdk-go**.
+With this quick introduction, you can get a Go project created and perform a transaction with a single input.

 You can start from scratch and complete each step or you can bypass basic setup steps that are already familiar to you.

 ## System Requirements